db4rr/soapconf23/slides.md

-### Wrapping-up: things we learned (download pain)
+### Data guides ContentOps <!-- .element: class="fragment" -->

+### Start from questions, not data sources <!-- .element: class="fragment" -->

 Note:
-DANIEL

-### Wrapping-up: summary

-Lesson learned: better to start from questions than from data sources Lesson learned: customers still need offline. we need to keep an ear to the ground.

-Note:
-DANIEL
+DANIEL -- We'll be happy to take your questions, and feel free to come to us during breaks